Angels Cry (song): Release history

+Ne-Yo remix

+Mariah Carey released "Angels Cry" as a remix single featuring Ne-Yo in January 2010 for a proposed Memoirs of an Imperfect Angel remix album called Angels Advocate, which was ultimately shelved.

 Music video

 The accompanying music video for the remix of "Angels Cry" was directed by Carey's then husband, Nick Cannon.
 In December 2009, Cannon spoke of the video's concept, saying "This video is going to be simplistically genius!
 No bells and whistles, just documenting history and brilliance.
 Two of the worlds [sic] greatest song writers in the studio crafting a masterpiece.
 I hope the world is ready to hear 'Angels Cry'".
 It premiered simultaneously with the video for "Up Out My Face" with Nicki Minaj on Vevo on January 28, 2010.
 The video shows Carey and Ne-Yo collaborating on the song together in a recording studio.

 The video starts with Carey walking in the rain to meet Ne-Yo who is waiting for her in the studio.
 Clips of Carey singing in desperation in the rain are intercut with footage of her recording her vocals in the recording booth.
 For his scenes, Ne-Yo sings as he stands next to as well as plays the piano as Carey reminisces by herself, while other scenes show him in the booth with Carey as they sing their parts together.
 Ne-Yo’s ex-fiancée Monyetta Shaw can also be seen in the video, Carey is seen holding her fragrance and gives Shaw a sample on her neck which Ne-Yo proceeds to get a whiff of.
 At the video's climax, both singers are belt the final note in the booth, which is followed by them walking out of the studio where it has stopped raining and the sun is shining.
 Robbie Daw wrote that the video gave him "chills".
 He also commented on the use of product placement of Carey's perfume M and her own brand of champagne.
 Melinda Newman of HitFix thought that the video appeared to have a bigger production budget than that of the video for "Up Out My Face" with Minaj, but noted that it was still "low-key" for a Carey video.
 Newman further commented that while the singer appears to be wearing albeit little make-up, she looked more natural and "beautiful" than ever.
 Leonie Cooper thought that the video made the "bland" song more appealing: "the video, with a moist Mariah mithering in the rain, preposterous sequinned gold boots, a puppy in the studio, and shameless pimping of her latest perfume, kind of makes up for it."